Judging Interface

 - Weight badge (when criteria have non-uniform weights) so judges understand relative importance

 A status bar at the top tracks save status and completion percentage.
 Scores auto-save as judges move sliders, so there's no submit button to forget.
+A summary card on the left shows the entry's running Score and an All criteria rated badge once every criterion is in.

 Top Picks